fsprojects/Paket/docs/content/nuget-dependencies.md

 Sources are defined by the `source "<address>"` statement.

 Paket supports multiple sources per `paket.dependencies`.
 It's recommended to put all `source` statements at the top of `paket.dependencies`.
-The ordering of sources is important, since the first `source` a [dependency](#package-id) is found in will be the one used for download.

 The [`paket.lock` file](lock-file.html) will reflect the sources selected by dependency resolution.